MAYANK-MAHAUR/SAFETY_AGENT/README.md

     },
     "query": {
         "id": "01K6BEMZ2QZQ58ADNDCKBPKD51",
-        "prompt": "is this safe? hianime.to and youtube.com", "context": ""
+        "prompt": "is this safe? hianime.to",
+        "context": ""
     }
 }